Glossary

 Unified Buffer/UB |

-Internal storage unit of the AI Core, which is mainly used for vector computation and corresponds to the logical memory AscendC::TPosition::VECIN, AscendC::TPosition::VECOUT, and AscendC::TPosition::VECCALC. |
+Internal storage unit of the AI Core, which is mainly used for vector computation and corresponds to logical memories AscendC::TPosition::VECIN, AscendC::TPosition::VECOUT, and AscendC::TPosition::VECCALC. |

 VECCALC |

 Vector calculation.
 AscendC::TPosition::VECCALC represents the logical memory used for vector computation on the device.
-It is used to store temporary variables, and the physical storage corresponds to the unified buffer of the AI Core. |
+It is used to store temporary variables, and the corresponding physical storage is Unified Buffer of the AI Core. |

 VECIN |

 Vector input.
 AscendC::TPosition::VECIN represents the logical memory used for vector computation on the device.
-It is used to store the input data of vector computation, and the physical storage corresponds to the unified buffer of the AI Core. |
+It is used to store the input data for vector computation, and the corresponding physical storage is Unified Buffer of the AI Core. |

 VECOUT |

 Vector output.
 AscendC::TPosition::VECOUT represents the logical memory used for vector computation on the device.
-It is used to store the output data of vector computation, and the physical storage corresponds to the unified buffer of the AI Core. |
+It is used to store the output data of vector computation, and the corresponding physical storage is Unified Buffer of the AI Core. |

 Vector |

-Vector unit on the AI Core, which is responsible for performing vector operations.
-Compared with the Cube Unit, the Vector Unit offers less robust compute power but more flexible computations (such as the reciprocal and square root in mathematics). |
+Vector Unit in the AI Core, which performs vector computation.
+Compared with the Cube Unit, the Vector Unit offers less robust compute power but more flexible computations (such as the reciprocal and square root calculations in mathematics). |

 Vector Core |